Yorko/yorko.github.io/_posts/2022-11-11-detecting-generated-content.md

 ![Untitled](/images/20221111-detecting-generated-content/competition_background_image.png)
 *Kaggle competition page.*

-To form training and validation data for the competition, with Dasha's help, I took excerpts from the retracted “Microprocessors and Microsystems” papers discussed above, and some more content that is most probably human-written.
+To form training and validation data for the competition, with Dasha's help, I took excerpts from the retracted “Microprocessors and Microsystems” papers discussed above and some more content that is most probably human-written.
 Then I used several summarization, paraphrasing, and generating Deep Learning models to create more “fake” content based on the human-written original abstracts.

 Specifically, the data for this competition came from 9 sources: